dufaux/AppEngineTp/README.md

    ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.

-1. Add your API method to `src/main/java/${packageInPathFormat}/YourFirstAPI.java`.

-1. Optional step: These sub steps are not required but you need this if you want to have auth protected methods.
+1. Optional step: These sub steps are not required but you need to do this if you want to use auth protected API methods.

     1. Update the values in `src/main/java/${packageInPathFormat}/Constants.java`
        to reflect the respective client IDs you have registered in the [APIs Console][6].

+    1. Update the value of `google.devrel.samples.helloendpoints.CLIENT_ID`
-    1. You also need to supply the web client ID you have registered in the [APIs Console][4] to your client of choice (web, Android, iOS).
+       in `src/main/webapp/base.js` to reflect the web client ID you have registered in the [APIs Console][4].

-1. Run the application with `mvn appengine:devserver`, and ensure it's running by visiting your local server's api explorer's address (by default [localhost:8080/_ah/api/explorer][5].)
+1. Run the application with `mvn appengine:devserver`, and ensure it's running by visiting your local server's address (by default [localhost:8080][5].)

 1. Get the client library with

-   $ mvnappengine:endpoints_get_client_lib
+   $ mvn appengine:endpoints_get_client_lib

-   It will generate a client library jar file under the `target/endpoints-client-libs/<api-name>/target` directory of your project, as well as install the artifact into your local maven repository.
+   It will generate a jar file named something like `helloworld-v1-1.18.0-rc-SNAPSHOT.jar` under the `target/endpoints-client-libs/<api-name>/target` directory of your project, as well as install the artifact into your local maven repository.